MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

 codePush.sync(syncCallback?, syncOptions?, downloadProgress?, syncErrback?);
 ```

 Synchronizes your app's code and images with the latest release to the configured deployment.
-Unlike the `checkForUpdate` method, which simply checks for the presence of an update, and lets you control what to do next, `sync` handles the update check, download and installation experience for you.
+Unlike the `checkForUpdate` method, which checks for the presence of an update, and lets you control what to do next, `sync` handles the update check, download and installation experience for you.

 This method provides support for two different (but customizable) "modes" to easily enable apps with different requirements:
 1. **Silent mode** *(the default behavior)*, which automatically downloads available updates, and applies them the next time the app restarts (e.g. the OS or end user killed it, or the device was restarted).
 This way, the entire update experience is "silent" to the end user, since they don't see any update prompt and/or "synthetic" app restarts.